Application Fees & Deposits

 Application Fee and Deposits 2021-2022

 All returning students must submit a course request form and the $903 deposit by March 22, 2021.
 This deposit will be applied to the tuition fees for the 2021-2022 school year.
-Deposits are fully refundable with written notice of a student's withdrawal prior to Monday, April 26.
+Deposits for returning Saskatchewan students are fully refundable with written notice of a student's withdrawal prior to Monday, April 26.
 If a student withdraws after April 26, the tuition deposit is forfeit.

 - During this pandemic year, the preferred method of payment is by cheque or credit card.
 Students can return a cheque or credit card form with the course request form to the main office.